prcutler/silversaucer/readme.md

 ## Development Goals

-* Switch from the Pyramid web framework to the FastAPI framework.
+* [x] Switch from the Pyramid web framework to the FastAPI framework.
-* Still need to learn testing and 'pytest'.
+* [ ] Still need to learn testing and 'pytest'.
 Just can't wrap my head around it.
-* Migrate to Github Actions from Azure Pipelines.
+* [x] Migrate to Github Actions from Azure Pipelines.
-* Learn the Discogs API (and potentially MusicBrainz).
+* [x] Learn the Discogs API (and potentially MusicBrainz).
-* Learn how to use the CircuitPython MatrixPortal.
+* [x] Learn how to use the CircuitPython MatrixPortal.
 (This is more complex than it sounds!)
+* [ ] Learn how to use HTMX in place of Javascript.
-* Potentially look at deploying this to Azure instead of hosting on Digital Ocean.
+* [ ] Potentially look at deploying this to Azure instead of hosting on Digital Ocean.
 But that's a way out.

 Want to know more?
 You can view my [blog posts about Silver Saucer and my progress here](https://paulcutler.org/tags/silver-saucer/).